Bikeman868/NPL/docs/LANGUAGE.md

 Note that if you wanted to write a hello world web page instead, then you would only need to modify the application definition, all of the rest of the code could remain unchanged.

-To try this code, save it so a file called `HelloWorld.npl`, install NPL on your computer, then type `npl HelloWorld`.
+To try this code, save it so a file called `HelloWorld.npl`, install NPL on your computer, then type `npl run HelloWorld`.
 Type Ctrl-C to signal the program to stop.
 In larger programs, you would break the code into multiple files, probably one per declaration, but the NPL compiler doesn't care how you arrange your declarations among source files, and you can rearrange them without affecting the behavior of your application.

 Lets explain this step by step before we go any further.

+<a name="hello-world-syntax"></a>
 ## Syntax

 A quick sidenote about syntax.
 In NPL the general pattern is to have one or more reserved words, then a name, then optional `{}`.
 The reserved words say what kind of thing we are declaring, then we give is a name, then the `{}` enclose the definition of the thing we just named.